SBTE Results 2017 declared, how to check

-The SBTE Results 2017 have been declared.
+The SBTE Results 2017 has been declared.
 The results are available on the official website.

 SBTE had organized these exams in December 2017, last year.
 Although a notification on http://sbteonline.in/ read, 'Results are now available for Sem - I/II, III & V (OLD/NEW Syllabus) Exam - 2017(ODD), held in Dec-2017.'; however only the results of Semester I 2017 (Even) regular and compartmental along with Semester II 2017 (Even) regular and compartmental are available on the official website.
 The results are available on http://sbtebihar.gov.in.